All Episodes

 No one was engaging the protesters.

-They came up and said, Hey, don't you want your time on television?
+They came up and said, hey, don't you want your time on television?

 Don't you want fame and fortune?

-You act you actually heard them say that?
+You actually heard them say that?

 Yeah, they said it to me.

-And oh, they said it to you.
+Oh, they said it to you.

-Let's say it's a group of fifty or a hundred people, then all of a sudden the TV cameras come, then the chants begin, and and it's sort of sort of like on cue.
+Then all of a sudden, the TV cameras come, then the chants begin, and it's sort of like on cue.

-And in many ways, the media's presence creates the choreographing of these events.
+In many ways, the media's presence creates the choreographing of these events.

-It's so it's so bad.
+It's so bad.

-And people at home will thinking, oh, this is spontaneous, this is going on, and the media just caught it.
+And people at home are thinking, oh, this is spontaneous.

-That's not hap what happened at all.
+That's not what happened at all.

-In what many ways they caused it.
+No, in many ways, they caused it.

 That's a great point.